Visa Europe profits jump as consumers switch from cash

 Gross revenues in the year to the end of September were 1.9 billion euros, Visa Europe added, and its profits of 344 million euros were up 30 percent on the year before.

-European Union governments in December agreed to cap the fees retailers pay to process debit and credit card transactions after a long battle with Visa and MasterCard (MA.N).
+European Union governments in December agreed to cap the fees retailers pay to process debit and credit card transactions after a long battle with Visa and MasterCard.

 Visa said the industry had to move on from that dispute and retailers needed to pass on savings -- estimated at 6 billion euros -- to customers.